Gabe9T/mushroom-client/README.md

 # Setup Instructions

-* In the API Server project, create appsettings.json in the project directory and add the following code:
+* To enable token authentication, in the API Server project, create appsettings.json in the project directory and add the following code:

 ```